-One of these changes might be the water drinking patterns of your cat, which has led some people to say my cat doesn’t drink water but eats wet food.
+One of these changes might be the water-drinking patterns of your cat, which has led some people to say your cat does not drink water but eats wet food.
 Why is this?

 If your cat stops drinking water for some conductive days, it is wise to seek a veterinarian who will help you identify any problem with your feline.

 These are the main reasons why your cat does not drink water:

 A cat may stop drinking water because it is sick and lacks the urge to drink water.

 Issues like liver disease can cause a cat to lose its thirst.

 In most cases, kidney issues may cause your cat to drink too much water.

 However, as the disease progresses the water consumption desire of your cat will reduce until it completely stops drinking water.